 Turmeric has curcumin in it as one of its main ingredients.
 This anti-inflammatory component gives this seasoning its yellow shade and just like wine, it stains very easily.
 Not only will the curcumin in turmeric help color your hair, but also helps prevent hair loss and dandruff.

 How to Dye with Turmeric

-– Put 2 tablespoons of turmeric in your shampoo bottle for gradual, consistent color change or mix it with water and some chamomile tea (another natural lightener) to make a paste to put in your hair for a couple of hours.
+– Put 2 tablespoons of turmeric in your shampoo bottle for the gradual, consistent color change, or mix it with water and some chamomile tea (another natural lightener) to make a paste to put in your hair for a couple of hours.

 Either way, your hair will look just like Rapunzel’s soon enough.

 2 Natural Brown Hair Dyes

-Brown hair is easy to manage, and its neutral tone doesn’t clash with any colors, not effecting your wardrobe at all.
+Brown hair is easy to manage, and its neutral tone doesn’t clash with any colors, not affecting your wardrobe at all.
 My cousin swears her chocolate tone is so luminous solely because of what I put into her shampoo bottle.
 She is pictured above with her natural shade on the left and her new one on the right.

 How to Dye with Cocoa